-Compete for more than $170,000 in scholarships over four years at the annual Math/Science Scholarship Competition.
-Carthage awards one full-tuition and two 75% tuition math/science scholarships each year to incoming students.
+Carthage awards one full-tuition and two $20,000 per year Math/Science Scholarships each year to incoming students.
 These scholarships are awarded to students who demonstrate ability in mathematics and natural sciences, and are renewable for four years.

 Carthage offers a variety of majors and programs in the natural sciences, preparing students for careers in health care, research, teaching, and business.
 The close-knit community of faculty and students stems naturally from our liberal arts atmosphere and is deepened through the activities of hands-on science.
 In addition to submitting the scholarship application, you must also apply for admission.